 The social development and extra-curricular activities of students are a vital part of our total educational program.
-Students who become involved in extracurricular activities generally find school more interesting, challenging and personally more fulfilling, while improving academic performance in the classroom.
+Students who become involved in extracurricular activities generally find school

 EXTRA-CURRICULAR ACTIVITIES

 Any school sponsored activity; club, event, or organization not part of a course offering is defined as an Extra-Curricular Activity.
 All Extra-Curricular Activities fall under the Random Drug Testing Guidelines.